K750i/calculator_odin/README.md

 # Simple Calculator

 The Simple Calculator is a basic calculator that performs addition, subtraction, multiplication, and division, along with some additional functionalities.
 It can be used through the user interface or with the keyboard.
+Visit the [page](https://k750i.github.io/calculator_odin/) for a demo of this project.

 ![Screenshot](./images/capture.png "Screenshot")